pouchdb-community/pouchdb-full-sync/README.md

 What you might use this for:

 * Implementing infinite undo/redo in your app
-* Building a VCS (like Git) on top of CouchDB/PouchDB
+* Building a Git-like VCS on top of CouchDB/PouchDB
-* Building a wiki on top of CouchDB/PouchdB, where all edits ever are preserved
+* Building a wiki on top of CouchDB/PouchDB, where all edits ever are preserved

 Description
 ----